 If OVERDOSE is suspected:

-- If you have any questions about tasimelteon, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about tasimelteon, please talk with your doctor, nurse, pharmacist, or other health care provider.

-This information should not be used to decide whether or not to take tasimelteon or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+- This information should not be used to decide whether or not to take tasimelteon or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about tasimelteon.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to tasimelteon.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your health care provider for complete information about the risks and benefits of using tasimelteon.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using tasimelteon.

 More about tasimelteon